AnyChart/docs.anychart.com/Gauges/Pointers_and_Data.md

   bar.dataIndex(1);
 ```

-That is how it looks:
+That is how it looks like:

 {sample}BCT\_Pointers-and-Data\_16{sample}